ryanmcnally93/ascension/README.md

 #### Code Institute's Boutique Ado

-Due to the fact I learnt how to integrate Stripe and create an E-Commerce site from Code Institute's lessons on their project 'Boutique Ado', there are a number of similarities and in some cases, the same code.
+Due to the fact I learned how to integrate Stripe and create an E-Commerce site from Code Institute's lessons on their project 'Boutique Ado', there are a number of similarities and in some cases, the same code.

 - Navbar design has similarities.
 - The if statement within base.html that renders the 'messages' is the same.